ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;The Merge enabled staking withdrawals.&quot;"
 contentPreview="False.
 Staking withdrawals are not yet enabled with The Merge.
 The following Shanghai upgrade will enable staking withdrawals.">
 Staked ETH and staking rewards continue to be locked without the ability to withdraw.
-Withdrawals are planned for the Shanghai upgrade.
+Withdrawals are planned for the upcoming Shanghai upgrade.
 </ExpandableCard>

 <ExpandableCard
 title="Misconception: &quot;Validators will not receive any liquid ETH rewards til the Shanghai upgrade when withdrawals are enabled.&quot;" contentPreview="False.
-Fee tips/MEV are credited to a Mainnet account controlled by the validator, available immediately."> This may seem counterintuitive to the above note that withdrawals are not enabled til the Shanghai upgrade, but validators DO have immediate access to the fee rewards/MEV earned during block proposals.
+Fee tips/MEV are credited to a non-staking account controlled by the validator, available immediately.">
+This may seem counterintuitive to the above note that withdrawals are not enabled til the Shanghai upgrade, but validators DO have immediate access to the fee rewards/MEV earned during block proposals.

 The protocol issues ETH as a reward to validators for contributing to consensus.
 The validator nominates an account to receive the newly issued ETH, where a validator has a unique address that holds its staked ETH and protocol rewards.
 This ETH is locked until Shanghai.